SB-Chalmers/bt_python/book/support/01_intro.md

 ### 🏗️ Ensure Proper Resource Allocation

 Technical work — like data extraction, cleaning, code development, and setting up environments — takes real time.
 If these efforts are not recognised and planned for, deadlines slip and workloads become unfair.
+Good planning protects both project success and staff wellbeing.

 Supervisors who take technical needs seriously help by:
 - Identifying manual tasks that can be automated (or not automated)